rifqanzalbina/AnalyzeNetflixData/README.md

 - You can follow the intruction in that code :D

 # What This About?
-- A Simple Program that you can Analyze your Netflix Data
+- A Simple Program that you can Analyze your Netflix Data , about time watch, favorite list and soon

 ## What are the functions in this program?
 - Can total Watch time